 Research in the Department of Orthopaedics and Rehabilitation is performed through the Center for Orthopaedic Research and Translational Science, which was created in 2005 as the Division of Musculoskeletal Sciences and expanded to a center in 2018 to accommodate the expanded scope of basic science, translational research and regenerative medicine interests within the Department of Orthopaedics and Rehabilitation.

 Jump to topic

-April Armstrong, MD, MSc, is interim chair of the Department of Orthopaedics and Rehabilitation.
+April Armstrong, MD, MSc, is C. McCollister Evarts Professor and Chair, Department of Orthopaedics and Rehabilitation.

 John Elfar, MD, FACS, is vice chair for research in the Department of Orthopaedics and Rehabilitation and director of the Center for Orthopaedic Research and Translational Science.

 The multidisciplinary scientific staff in the Department of Orthopaedics and Rehabilitation consists of research technicians, postdoctoral fellows, graduate and undergraduate students and administrative staff.
 Orthopaedic residents and medical students are actively involved in both basic science and clinical faculty-sponsored projects.

 - Molecular biology of cartilage development and osteoarthritis